BD2-IN/.github/profile/README.md

 # BD²

+This collection of repos is meant to house the _code_ and _data_ supporting the BD² efforts, particularly the [*BD² Integrated Network*](https://www.bipolardiscoveries.org/integrated-network/)
+A collaborative system that will improve care, interventions, and outcomes for people living with bipolar disorder, and the [*BD² Data Platforms*](https://www.bipolardiscoveries.org/platforms/) where Clinical, Genetic, and Omics data, methods, and resources are to be shared with the bipolar disorder research community.

 ## Breakthrough Discoveries for _thriving with_ Bipolar Disorder

 BD² is a collective force transforming what we know about and how we treat bipolar disorder.
 It’s a commitment to the 40 million people living with bipolar disorder, those not yet diagnosed, and their loved ones.

 Learn more at [bipolardiscoveries.org](https://www.bipolardiscoveries.org/)

 <!--